jterrats/profiler/docs/user-guide/SAFETY.md

 ✅ Run in CI/CD pipelines
 ✅ Run on production codebases
 ✅ Run without git repository
+✅ Run with ANY flag combination (--from-project, --exclude-managed, etc.)

 **Your code is safe.
 Always.** 🔒

+---

+## 📜 Version History

+### v2.3.0+ (Current) - Isolated Temp Project

+- ✅ Retrieve executes in completely isolated temporary SFDX project
+- ✅ Zero risk of overwriting your files (even temporarily)
+- ✅ No backup/restore needed
+- ✅ Simpler, more reliable implementation

+### v2.1.x - Backup/Restore Strategy

+- ⚠️ Used backup/restore mechanism
+- ⚠️ Retrieve executed in your project directory
+- ⚠️ Files temporarily overwritten (then restored)
+- ⚠️ More complex flow with potential edge cases

+### v2.0.x and earlier

+- ❌ Various safety issues
+- ❌ Not recommended for production use

+**Always use v2.3.0 or later for maximum safety!**